-Before we discuss the processing structure in full we would like to tell you a little about the final peak limiting stage of the DSPXtra-HD.
-It employs look-ahead limiting as opposed to clipping.
-Look-ahead limiting produces less artifacts than conventional clipping, so will reproduce the original audio more accurately with less bits of digital information because it is not wasting bits encoding non-audible clipping artefacts.
+The second peak control path is known as 'DR' (digital radio) and is the desired method of peak processing when the output feeds a codec that employs 'bit rate reduction compression techniques'.
+The 'DR' path employs look-ahead limiting as opposed to clipping.
+Look-ahead limiting produces less artifacts than conventional clipping, so will reproduce the original audio more accurately with less bits of digital information because it is not wasting bits encoding non-audible clipping artifacts.
 Look-ahead limiting produces less harmonic distortion but produces IM distortion if over driven resulting in a packed, busy sound.
-DSPXtra-HD employs multi-band look-ahead limiting followed by precision final look-ahead limiter.